ZexiXin/CYBR8420/Requirement of SSE.md

 * Assess alignment of security requirements derived from mis-use case analysis with advertised features of the open-source software.
 Review OSS project documentation and         codebase to support your observations.

+ **Assess misuse case along with the OSS project:** After reviewing documentation and codebase of the OSS project, there are some basic security functions in the Croc that can   prevent several malicious movements.
+In the above misuse case, the user is trying to view the report as we described in the user diagram.
+Similarly, the hacker wants to         grant unauthorized access to the user’s report, so to prevent hackers access, the Croc app does provide a passcode mechanism to assist users to protect the confidentiality of   reports.
+In this case, hackers can brute force users' passcode which threatens the security of passcodes.
+Fortunately, Corc allows users to customize their own complicated     passcode, so using brute force is hard to break the stronger passcode.
+Generally, hackers will stop accessing users’ reports in this stage, but it is still possible for         hackers to decrypt the customized passcode.
+Therefore, the report can be actually compressed by Croc.
+In other words, even though hackers can break the stronger passcode, the   compress process prevent hacker to access file.

 ### Part 2:
 * Review OSS project documentation for security-related configuration and installation issues.
 Summarize your observations.